CONABIO/kube_sipecam/dockerfiles/README.md

-Dockerfiles for kube_sipecam audio processes
+Dockerfiles for kube_sipecam audio and MAD-Mex processes